hirbod/react-native-volume-manager/README.md

 // if you want to activate or deactivate the audio session and inform running background music to resume, call setActive()

-// deactivate audio session if you don't need it anymore,
+// Activate audio session
 // for example when you background the app VolumeManager.setActive(true, true); // second parameter true = async

-// disable iOS audiosession VolumeManager.setActive(false, true); // second parameter true = async, non-blocking
+// Deactivate audio session, inform background music apps to resume automatically VolumeManager.setActive(false, true); // second parameter true = async, non-blocking

 // This method triggers `AVAudioSessionSetActiveOptionNotifyOthersOnDeactivation` automatically.